 Blood mixed diarrhea

 Mix Patharchatta leaf juice (3 ml), jeera (3 g) and ghee (6 g) and take regularly for a few days.

 Boils and Carbuncles

-Paste of whole plant with cumin seeds is applied.
+Paste of whole plant with cumin seeds are applied.

 Blood in stools diarrhea and dysentery